-Sporting organisations and clubs have an important role to play in keeping children and young people safe online.
+Sporting organisations, clubs and community groups have an important role to play in keeping children and young people safe online.

 eSafety offers a range of resources to help sporting organisations, clubs and community groups review and improve their online safety policies and practices.